asratasneem/Assignment2/README.md

 ### Steps:

-1. **Convert Gene IDs**: Map significant DEGs to Entrez IDs using ClusterProfiler’s `bitr` function.
+1. *Convert Gene IDs*: Map significant DEGs to Entrez IDs using ClusterProfiler’s bitr function.
-2. **Perform GO Enrichment Analysis**: Use the `enrichGO` function in ClusterProfiler to identify enriched GO terms for DEGs.
+2. *Perform GO Enrichment Analysis*: Use the enrichGO function in ClusterProfiler to identify enriched GO terms for DEGs.
-3. **Visualization**: Generate bar plots to visualize the top  10 enriched GO terms, providing insights into the biological functions associated with DEGs.
+3. *Visualization*: Generate bar plots to visualize the top enriched GO terms, providing insights into the biological functions associated with DEGs.

 Output:
-   - `GO_enrichment_1.csv` and `GO_enrichment_2.csv` for enriched terms
+   - GO_enrichment_1.csv and GO_enrichment_2.csv for enriched terms
-   - `GO_enrichment_plots.pdf` for visualized GO results
+   - GO_enrichment_plots.pdf for visualized GO results

----

 ---

 ## Summary of Output Files